(Degenerative Joint Disease; Osteoarthrosis; Hypertrophic Osteoarthritis)

 Muscle relaxants (usually in low doses) occasionally relieve pain that arises from muscles strained by attempting to support OA joints.
 In the elderly, however, they may cause more adverse effects than relief.

-Oral corticosteroids have no role.
-However, intra-articular depot corticosteroids can help relieve pain and increase joint flexibility in some patients.
+Oral corticosteroids should not be given chronically.
+Intra-articular depot corticosteroids can help relieve pain and increase joint flexibility in some patients; however, a strong placebo effect has been shown in clinical trials.

-Hyaluronans (similar to normal hyaluronic acid, a component of the joint) can be injected into the knee and provide some pain relief in some patients for prolonged periods of time.
+Hyaluronic acid formulations can be injected into the knee and provide some pain relief in some patients for prolonged periods of time.
 They should not be used more often than every 6 mo.
 The treatment is a series of 1 to 5 weekly injections.
-Efficacy in patients with x-ray evidence of severe disease is absent or limited and, in some patients, local injection can cause an acute inflammatory synovitis.
+Efficacy in patients with x-ray evidence of severe disease is absent or limited and, in some patients, local injection can cause an acute severe inflammatory synovitis.
+Studies have shown these agents have a strong placebo effect.

 Glucosamine sulfate 1500 mg po once/day has been suggested to relieve pain and slow joint deterioration; chondroitin sulfate 1200 mg once/day has also been suggested for pain relief.
-Studies to date have shown mixed results in terms of pain relief.
+Studies to date have shown mixed efficacy in terms of pain relief and no strong effect on preservation of cartilage.

-Other adjunctive measures can relieve pain, including massage, heating pads, weight loss, acupuncture, and transcutaneous electrical nerve stimulation (TENS―see Electrical stimulation).
+Other adjunctive measures can relieve pain, including massage, heating pads, weight loss, acupuncture, and transcutaneous electrical nerve stimulation (TENS).
 Laminectomy, osteotomy, and total joint replacement should be considered if all nonsurgical approaches fail.

 Experimental therapies that may preserve cartilage or allow chondrocyte grafting are being studied.
-It is not clear whether using a lidocaine 5% patch relieves pain.
+It is not clear whether using a topical lidocaine 5% patch relieves pain.
 Flavocoxid, a plant-derived compound, can be tried.
+Little information supports injections of platelet-rich plasma for OA.